smartcontractkit/functions-hardhat-starter-kit/README.md

 ## Managing Secrets

-// TODO _maybe just refer to the NPM package here so that we're not double maintaining docs?
+// TODO *maybe just refer to the NPM package here so that we're not double maintaining docs?
 This will also be covered in the CL docs so we ought not triplicate.
-This repo should not document secrets management, but should just document how secrets are used in this project_
+This repo should not document secrets management, but should just document how secrets are used in this project*

-Secrets can be managed in either of two ways: user-hosted (i,e "remote") or DON hosted. // TODO link to docs
+Secrets can be managed in either of two ways - User-hosted or DON hosted. // TODO link to docs

 This project uses DONHosted secrets which means secrets from the `./Functions-request-config.js` file are encrypted and then uploaded to the DON and given a `tty` - the minutes after which these secrets will expire on the DON.